-Israel is home to some world famous tourist attraction – places you have surely heard about on the news, or saw in documentaries etc. With Jerusalem being a Holy City to the three monotheistic religions – Judaism, Islam and Christianity – many tourists go there on pilgrimage to visit the temples and other religious sites.
+Israel is home to some world famous tourist attractions – places you have heard about on the news, or saw in documentaries etc. With Jerusalem being a Holy City to the three monotheistic religions – Judaism, Islam and Christianity – many tourists go there on pilgrimages to visit the temples and other religious sites.

-Visiting Jerusalem will allow you to get a basic understanding of the country’s culture and history; to appreciate how multicultural it is; and to unveil some of its mystery.
-Besides, it is simply gorgeous and photogenic.
+Jerusalem should be the starting point of your trip to Israel, to get a basic understanding of the country’s culture and history; to appreciate how multicultural it is; and to unveil some of its mystery.

-Not nearly as big as other capitals, Jerusalem is a fantastic city of contrasts: trendy and modern on one site; traditional and religious on the other.
+Not nearly as big as other capitals, this is city of contrasts: trendy and modern; but also traditional and religious.
 This timeless city has an incredible concentration of places of interest, and it will take you a few days to explore it and take in all its swiping views, narrow alleys, markets, churches and museum.

 Among the many landmarks in Jerusalem, make sure not to miss the Western Wall, the Dome of the Rock and the Church of the Holy Sepulcher.

-PRACTICAL INFORMATION: Temple Mount and the Dome of the Rock are open daily, except on Fridays (when Muslims go there to pray) from 7:00 to 10:30 am and from 12:00 to 1:30 pm.
+Temple Mount and the Dome of the Rock are open daily, except on Fridays (when Muslims go there to pray) from 7:00 to 10:30 am and from 12:00 to 1:30 pm.
 Access is free but you will have to go through airport style security.
-Make sure to read my post What You Must Know Before Visiting Temple Mount And Dome Of The Rock for more information.
+Read read my post What You Must Know Before Visiting Temple Mount And Dome Of The Rock for more information.

-Among the best museums in Jerusalem, Yad Vashem and the Israel Museum are both a must for if you are a first timer in Israel, as they give insights into the history of the holocaust as well as into that of the country.
-No wonder they are among the most famous Israel tourist attractions.
+Yad Vashem and the Israel Museum are the best museums for first timers in Israel, as they give insights into the history of the holocaust and the country.

 To discover more amazing things to do in Jerusalem, read my posts: